RudeRider/batch-cropper-app/README.md

-🎬 Digital Asset Tools (Self-Contained Browser Utility) This is a single-file, three-in-one web application designed for fast, client-side manipulation and management of digital assets.
-Since the application runs entirely in your browser after initial loading, all processing is instant and secure.
+🎬 Digital Asset Management Suite (Single File HTML) This is a powerful, integrated web application built entirely within a single HTML file.
+It combines three essential tools for digital asset management: a Batch Image Cropper, a Video Frame Capture utility, and a Cloud-Synced Rich Text Editor using Firebase Firestore.

+✨ Features
+The application is split into three main tabs, accessible via the navigation bar:

 1. Batch Cropper
-The Batch Cropper allows you to upload multiple PNG or JPEG images and apply consistent or customized cropping settings across the entire set, then download the results as a single ZIP file.

-Key Features:
+Drag-and-Drop Support: Easily upload multiple PNG or JPEG files.

-Global Aspect Ratio: Set a single ratio (e.g., 16:9, 1:1, 9:16) that applies to all images, ensuring visual consistency across a batch of assets.
+Global Aspect Ratio Control: Set a single, consistent aspect ratio (e.g., 16:9, 1:1, 9:16) for all images in the batch.

-Custom Ratios & Free Crop: Define precise custom ratios or select "Free Crop" for flexible selection.

-Global Output Resolution: Define a specific pixel width and height (e.g., 1920x1080) to force all cropped images to conform to a standard size.
+Customization: Per-image controls to override the global ratio, set custom fill colors for non-cropped areas, and define fixed output resolutions.

-Image Manipulation: Tools for rotating (90° clockwise) and flipping (horizontal) individual images within their cards.
+Transformations: Quick buttons for rotating and flipping images before cropping.

-Fill Empty Area: If the crop area is constrained by a required aspect ratio, you can choose a solid color to fill the background instead of allowing transparency.

-Batch Download: Export all cropped and resized images into a single .zip file for efficient downloading.
+Batch Download: Compiles all processed, cropped images into a single .zip file for efficient downloading.

-How to Use:
-Upload one or more images using the file input or drag-and-drop onto the upload zone.

-In the Global Crop Settings sidebar, select your preferred default Aspect Ratio and Output Resolution.

-For each image displayed in the Crop Gallery, drag the crop box to position it.
-You can override the global aspect ratio, output resolution, or fill color directly on the card if needed.

-Click the "Download All Cropped Images (ZIP)" button to compile and download your batch.

 2. Video Frame Capture
-This tool lets you upload a video file and precisely capture still frames at any point, either manually or through an automated process.

-Key Features:
-Precise Seeking: Use the video player controls to move to the exact frame you wish to capture.
-The current time is displayed for reference.
+Local Video Processing: Upload video files (MP4, MOV, etc.) directly in the browser.

-Single Frame Capture: Capture the current frame as a PNG file instantly.
+Precise Frame Extraction: Capture individual frames at the video's current time.

-Auto-Capture Sequence: Specify a number of frames and an interval (in seconds) to automatically capture a sequence of images starting from the current video time.

-Frame Management: Review captured frames in a gallery and delete any unwanted images.
+Batch Frame Extraction: Automatically capture a defined number of frames at a specified time interval (in seconds).

+Gallery Management: Preview, delete, and download captured frames.

-Batch Download: Compile all captured PNG frames into a single .zip file.
+Batch Download: Downloads all captured frames as high-quality PNGs in a .zip archive.

-How to Use:
-Upload a video file (MP4, MOV, etc.) using the file input.

-Use the video player controls to pause the video at the desired start time.

-Click "Capture Frame" for a single image, or configure the inputs and click "Capture [X] Frames (Auto)" for a batch sequence.

-Click "Download All Frames (ZIP)" to save your captured assets.

-3. Simple Document Pad
-The Document Pad is a simple, dark-themed rich text editor for writing notes, drafting content, or brainstorming, complete with basic formatting and character counting.

-Key Features:
+3. Cloud Editor (Minimal Word)
+Real-time Cloud Sync: Uses Firebase Firestore to save your content in real-time, persisting it across sessions and devices.

+Multi-Notebook System: Features two separate, dedicated storage documents (Notebook 1 and Scratchpad 2) for organizing different types of content.

-Rich Text Formatting: Apply Bold, Italic, and Underline formatting to your text using the toolbar buttons.
+Rich Text Formatting: Supports basic formatting like bold, italic, and headings (H3) using a simple toolbar.

-Live Metrics: Real-time word and character counts help track your progress.
+Document Statistics: Displays live word and character counts.

-Dark Theme: The editor pad uses a dark background and light text for comfortable long-duration writing.

-HTML Export: Download your formatted content as a clean .html file, ensuring all text formatting is preserved when opening the document in any web browser or rich text application.

-How to Use:
-Click the formatting buttons (B, I, U) to apply styles to selected text.

-Type directly into the pad area.

-When ready, enter a desired file name (or use the default) and click "Download HTML" to save your document.
+Download: Exports the content as a fully styled .html file.

+🛠️ Technical Stack
+The "Digital Asset Management Suite" is designed as a single, portable file:

+Component

+Technology

+Usage

+Structure/UI

+HTML5 / Vanilla JavaScript / Tailwind CSS (CDN)

+Core layout, logic, and modern, responsive dark-mode styling.

+Image Cropping

+Cropper.js (CDN)

+Provides the interactive cropping interface and canvas manipulation.

+File Handling

+JSZip (CDN) & FileSaver.js (CDN)

+Handles client-side compression (.zip creation) and cross-browser file downloads.

+Data Persistence

+Firebase Firestore (CDN)

+Stores rich text content for the Cloud Editor, ensuring data synchronization.

+🚀 Setup and Running
+Since this is a single file using CDNs, setup is minimal:

+Save the file: Save the entire content as index.html.

+Modern Browser: Open index.html in any modern web browser (Chrome, Firefox, Edge, Safari).

+Cloud Editor Note: The Cloud Editor relies on environment variables (__app_id, __firebase_config, __initial_auth_token) provided by the host environment (like Google Canvas) for secure Firebase authentication and connectivity.
+If run locally outside of this environment, the Firebase features will not function, but the Cropper and Video tools will remain fully operational.

+README.md